jaysontree/fedv_learning/Experiment/README.md

 model.predict(source='path_to_test_set', max_det=1, conf=1e-7, classes=1)
 ```
 Remark:
 - when calculate ROC/Sensitivity/Specificity, we ignored detection with non-fracture results, to simplify the task as a binary classification task.
 This may not be rigorous.
-Please let us know if there is a more scientific approach to implement detetcion model in such scenarios.
+Please let us know if there is a more scientific approach to implement detetcion model and evaluate it for medical purpose.